SideProjectSFY/gajiFE/docs/stories/epic-2-story-2.3-multi-timeline-character-consistency.md

     def infer_new_relationships(self, new_property: str, base_story: str) -> str:
         # Simple heuristic for relationship adaptation
-        # Future: Use Local LLM for intelligent inference
+        # Future: Use Gemini 2.5 Flash for intelligent inference
         if "Slytherin" in new_property and base_story == "Harry Potter":
             return "Draco, Pansy, Blaise"
         elif "Gryffindor" in new_property: